-We have audited the accompanying financial statements of the governmental activities and each major fund of South Washington Watershed District as of and for the year ended December 31, 2010 which collectively comprise South Washington Watershed District's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of South Washington Watershed District as of and for the year ended December 31, 2011 which collectively comprise South Washington Watershed District's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of South Washington Watershed District's management.
 Our responsibility is to express opinions on these financial statements based on our audit.
-The prior year partial comparative information has been derived from South Washington Watershed District's 2009 financial statements and, in our report dated April 13, 2010, we expressed unqualified opinions on the respective financial statements of the governmental activities and each major fund.
+The prior year partial comparative information has been derived from South Washington Watershed District's 2010 financial statements and, in our report dated April 28, 2011, we expressed unqualified opinions on the respective financial statemental activities and each major fund.